What is the Light on the Hill Society Scholarship?

 The Light on the Hill Society Scholarship effort began during the 2005 Black Alumni Reunion.
 Organizers challenged alumni to contribute $1,952 each – representing the 1952 class year of Harvey Beech, Carolina’s first African American graduate – to become founding members of the scholarship fund.

 Since 2005, Carolina alumni and friends have annually made tax-deductible gifts to the fund, ranging from a few dollars to several thousand, the largest being a $350,000 gift from NFL star Julius Peppers ’02.

 This initiative serves as a tribute to Carolina’s African American graduates of the 1950s and 60s by providing scholarships to current first-year African American students.
 These talented scholars demonstrate academic excellence, outstanding leadership abilities, community service dedication and have great potential to become involved and informed alumni.

-Supported by the UNC General Alumni Association and administered by the Light on the Hill Society Board of Directors, the program has awarded 84 scholarships: 66 Light on the Hill Society Scholars and 18 Julius Peppers scholars.
+Supported by the UNC General Alumni Association and administered by the Light on the Hill Society Advisory Board, the program has awarded 84 scholarships: 66 Light on the Hill Society Scholars and 18 Julius Peppers scholars.